darryldecode/laravel-starter-kit/readme.md

 Laravel Starter Kit is based on Laravel 5.5 and VueJS + Material design.

+## Why?

+So many starter kits out there but so bloated with features and sometimes an overkill.
+This tries to provide you the very basic that most of the application needs.
+In most cases, you only need this to go further with still full control on your foundation, no magic and extra complexities, just the right sugar.

 ## Features

 &#10004; User, Group & Permissions Management